-BIOL-2401 Anatomy and Physiology I +
+BIOL-2401 Anatomy and Physiology I (Lecture + Lab) +

 (4-3-2) Anatomy and Physiology I is the first part of a two-course sequence.
 It is a study of the structure and function of the human body including cells, tissues and organs of the following systems: integumentary, skeletal, muscular, nervous and special senses.
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 Content may be either integrated or specialized.
-Laboratory experiments vertebrate physiology and the dissection of a mammal.
+The lab provides a hands-on learning experience for exploration of human system components and basic physiology.
+Systems to be studied include integumentary, skeletal, muscular, nervous and special senses.